Washi Tape Easter Crafts with a printable to go with.

 I have a thing for washi tape.
 You know the saying, “you can’t have too many friends”?
 I think the same goes for washi tape.
-Here are 3 fun ways to use your springy washi tapes: Easter egg necklaces, Easter egg headbands, and paper Easter baskets.
+Here are 3 fun ways to use your spring colored washi tape: Easter egg necklaces, Easter egg headbands, and paper Easter baskets.

-Once you are all printed out, you could cut the paper in half and have one Easter egg per kid if you are doing this craft with the kids.
+Once you have printed the printable out, you could cut the paper in half and have one Easter egg per kid if you are doing this craft with the kids.
 Once you “decorate” your eggs with washi tape, you can cut it out.
 You can also use these fun tapes on these little Easter banners:

 Once everything is cut out, you can add those little foam squares to give the eggs some added dimension if you’d like.
 Otherwise, a glue stick works great here too.

 Now here’s the fun part: You can make these darling Easter eggs into necklaces.
 With the Crop-O-Dile (the super strong hole puncher/eyelet and gromlet setter) you can punch a hole in the Easter eggs and add a little eyelet to thread some ribbon through for the necklace.
 You can add little stickers here to make them monogrammed.